-Italy intends to apply the provisions to exclude emissions from natural disturbances for the accounting for afforestation and reforestation (AR) under art.
-3.3 during the second commitment period in accordance with decision 2/CMP.7, annex, paragraph 33.
+Italy intends to apply the provisions to exclude emissions and subsequent removals associated with natural disturbances from the accounting of afforestation and reforestation (AR) under art.
+3.3 during the second commitment period in accordance with provision in paragraph 33 of the annex to decision 2/CMP.7.

-The AR background level of emissions associated with annual natural disturbances have developed, on the basis of country-specific information, in accordance with the paragraphs 33(a) and (b) of Annex to Decision 2/CMP.7 and related guidance provided by the 2013 KP Supplement (IPCC, 2014).
+The AR background level of emissions associated with disturbances has been developed, based on country-specific information, in accordance with paragraphs 33(a) and (b) of the Annex to Decision 2/CMP.7 and related guidance provided by the 2013 KP Supplement (IPCC, 2014).